kzhang28/Distributed-TensorFlow-Training-Examples/README.md

 #Usage
 1. For each example `xxx.py`,
 you can find the corresponding folder in which there are scripts to run it in distributed mode

+# Version
+Tensorflow version: 0.11.0rc0